 Although some find it hard to believe, there are multiple ways you can start investing in stocks with little money.
 What’s more, there is an option through which you are also able to benefit from investing in a diversified portfolio.
 Accordingly, with little money available for investing, you can start by investing in a fraction of stocks, mirror or social trading, invest in CFD, ETF or mutual funds (see below for explanations).
 Let’s see the answer to the question about how to start investing in stocks with little money.

-Maybe you are familiar with the term penny stocks, which are stocks that have a low price but for the reason that they are high risk.
+Maybe you are familiar with the term ‘penny stocks’, which are stocks that have a low price, but for the reason that they are high risk.
 In the past, this type of stock may have been the only option for investing in stocks if you had little money.
-However, the development of the financial markets and the development of new services offered by brokers offer an opportunity for small investors to purchase a fraction of shares.
-Accordingly, you don't need to have £1,000 to buy one stock priced at £1,000 because brokers offer the possibility for you to buy a fraction of the one-thousand-pound share.
+However, the development of the financial markets and the development of new services offered by brokers give an opportunity for small investors to purchase a fraction of shares.
+Accordingly, you don’t need to have £1,000 to buy one stock priced at £1,000 because brokers offer the possibility for you to buy a fraction of the one-thousand-pound share.

 If you plan to invest your money in a diversified portfolio and reduce your exposure to only one or a few stocks, you can choose to invest in Exchange Traded Funds (ETF) or Mutual funds.
 ETFs are a type of financial assets tracking the performance of a group of stocks or other instruments.
 When you invest in stock ETFs, you basically invest in a basket of stocks, which means that you invest in a diversified portfolio.
 ETFs can be related to stocks in a specific industry or tracking the performance of an index.